"The secret to success is to work harder than everyone else when you're young, save your money, and then take massive risks."

 The Dot-Com Reporter

 Jason started as a journalist covering the internet industry during the late 1990s boom.
-When the bubble burst in 2000-2001, most people retreated.
-Jason saw opportunity.
+When the bubble burst in 2000-2001 and everyone else was cleaning out their desks, Jason saw a thin market with less competition.
+The people who stayed and kept covering the internet when it wasn't cool got first-mover advantage on what came next.

 Weblogs Inc. and the First Big Exit

 He co-founded Weblogs Inc., a network of niche blogs that included Engadget and Autoblog.
-The venture caught the eye of Mark Cuban, another relentless hustler, who invested.
+The venture caught the eye of Mark Cuban, who recognized the model and invested.

 In 2005, just two years after founding, Jason sold Weblogs Inc. to AOL for a reported $25-30 million.